-Common types of Grain leather or Full grain leather:
+Common Types of Grain leather or Full Grain Leather:

 Full Grain Aniline: A leather which has kept its full grain, has a naturally textured full pored surface.
 The deep aniline coloring is achieved with dyes.
 It may or may not have a thin transparent finishing coat.
 This leather is of the highest quality and is the most expensive.
 Only flawless skins undergo such a treatment.
 Not well protected, these leathers darken well with age.

-Full Grain Pigmented (also called Top Grain): This shoe leather has also retained intact its full grain but has received a penetrating dye, a colored opaque finishing which gives a unified appearance, hides small defects, and protects the leather.
+Full Grain Pigmented (also called Top Grain): This shoe leather has also retained intact its full grain but has received a penetrating dye: a colored opaque finishing which gives a unified appearance, hides small defects, and protects the leather.
 Only high quality raw-hides are used.
 This treatment makes leather pleasing to look at and to touch, and makes it resistant.
 It’s the best compromise between esthetics and resistance.

-Crazy Horse: To make this style of leather a lower quality full grain hide may be brushed to remove just the top surface.
+Crazy Horse: To make this style of leather, a lower quality full grain hide may be brushed to remove just the top surface.
 The leather is then treated with a heavy, waxy, and oily compound that will darken the leather.
-This is the rough and rugged style of leather you may see scratches, bug bites, scars and fat wrinkles in the surface but that’s okay, it’s crazy horse.
+This is the rough and rugged style of leather – you may see scratches, bug bites, scars and fat wrinkles in the surface but that’s okay, it’s crazy horse.
 This leather will show color changes when flexed.

-Pressed Suede: Starting with split leather the surface is treated with a an oily plastic based resin.
+Pressed Suede: Starting with split leather the surface is treated with an oily plastic based resin.
 The leather hide is then pressed flat with an embossing plate.
 The surface will have a fine texture and may have a slightly glossy appearance.
 This is an inexpensive material, starting with lower quality hides.
 After some use the surface will crack and the suede fibers may show.
 This is not for fine shoes.

 This material is durable, the skin is waterproof, cuts clean and behaves just like full grain leather in shoe making operations.
-Action leather is less expensive than the price of suede.
+Action leather is less expensive than suede.
 Around $1.00 USD or a little less.
-This material is also easy for the factory to cut, there are very few scratches or scars showing that must be avoided.
+This material is also easy for the factory to cut, there are typically very few scratches or scars showing that must be avoided.
 A very popular material for shoes, action leather is cheap, durable, looks good and comes in many colors and finishes.
 Action leather can look like full grain, nubuck and glossy patent leather.
 Finally, despite its plastic coating, action leather is still considered leather for duty classifications.

-You can see there are a variety of leather types, prices and features available.
-From fashion shoes made with white nubuck to black blood proof combat boots, leather is an amazing material for shoes.
+You can see there are a variety of leather types, prices, and features available.
+From fashion shoes made with white nubuck, to black blood-proof combat boots, leather is an amazing material for shoes.